 1970: After driving Mason to Millcote: no neckcloth.
 The stray lock is a nice touch.

 1970: Higher exposure shows that this is another tailcoat, with smallish lapels, and the look is almost modern, especially with the matching dark trousers.
-Nineteenth-century day trousers were more often a contrasting, lighter color than the boat.
+Nineteenth-century day trousers were more often a contrasting, lighter color than the coat.

 Generally speaking, the tailcoat was a dressier, more old-fashioned option, still daily wear during the Regency and also used for riding, where its shape was more utilitarian.
 During the Victorian period, however, the frock coat was the standard for day dress.
 I suspect that the anachronism here is a deliberate choice intended to appeal to American audiences who might find the frock coat too feminine.